wistia/wistia-open-docs/_posts/wordpress.md

 ## Using Wistia Video SEO with WordPress

 The best way to use Video SEO, Wistia embeds, and WordPress together is by installing the awesome [Yoast plugin](http://yoast.com/wordpress/video-seo/).
-Joost, the one man wrecking crew behind Yoast, has put together a really valuable and easy-to-use workflow that also includes Wistia support (awesome!!).
+Joost, the one-man wrecking crew behind Yoast, has put together a really valuable and easy-to-use workflow that also includes Wistia support (awesome!!).